espruino/EspruinoDocs/boards/Thingy52.md

 First, it's best to check out the [Puck.js Getting Started Guide](/Puck.js+Quick+Start)

-Most tutorials that use Puck.js also apply to the Thingy:52:

-* APPEND_USES: Puck.js

 Tutorials using Thingy:52:

 * APPEND_USES: Thingy52

+Tutorials using Bluetooth LE:

+* APPEND_USES: Only BLE,-Thingy52

+Tutorials using Bluetooth LE and functionality that may not be part of Thingy:52:

+* APPEND_USES: BLE,-Only BLE,-Thingy52

 Information
 -----------